 This is especially true when we’re struggling with depression or anxiety, and when we’re going through a season of stress or sadness.

 The entertainment of the world is so appealing and distracting, and we love it.
 It makes us forget for just a little while.
 But, when we’re depressed, the music that we identify with is only going to make us more depressed.
 So will that glass of wine.
+It turns out it wont even help you sleep.
+You’re better off avoiding it if sleep is something you have trouble with.

 I would never claim that depression is always a spiritual problem.
 I’ve had enough experience with it to know better.
 There are some things though that we do have control over, which can make it much worse.